AfTermathcy/Two-Stage-Stable-Matching/README.md

 # Two-Stage-Stable-Matching
 We simulate the two stage stable matching problem on uniform random markets.
 To reproduce them, one needs to rerun the files in order.
+The following numerical experiments use a reduction to a minimum s-t cut problem over the poset of edges defined in the extended abstract: Faenza, Yuri, Ayoub Foussoul, and Chengyue He.
+"Two-stage stochastic stable matching."
+International Conference on Integer Programming and Combinatorial Optimization.
+Cham: Springer Nature Switzerland, 2024.
+We note that this is equivalent to a minimum s-t cut problem over the poset of rotations defined in the full version paper  Faenza, Yuri, Ayoub Foussoul, and Chengyue He.
+"Minimum Cut Representability of Stable Matching Problems" Submitted to Operations Research."
 In our implementation, we use $A$ to represent schools, and $B$ to represent students.

 ## input_generate.py